The Best 10-Minute Vegan Tempeh Sandwich Recipe

 More tempeh recipes

 Quick lunches are always a win in my book and this amazing tempeh sandwich is a big one.
 This great vegan sandwich idea is perfect for people on a plant-based diet and non-vegetarians alike!
+Our veggie coronation chicken is another great option – just switch out cheese and mayo for vegan alternatives and you’re off!
 Give it a whirl and tell me how it went in the comments below!

 - Slice the tempeh and fry in oil.
 After a couple of minutes add the soy sauce, vinegar and maple syrup.
 Stir and cook for another 3-4 minutes.1 tbsp olive oil, 2 tbsp vinegar, 2 tbsp soy sauce, 2 tsp maple syrup, 3 oz tempeh